kaliop-uk/kueueingbundle-sqs/readme.md

 ## Usage

 4. If you do not have an AWS account, sign up for one at http://aws.amazon.com/
-    NB: note that there is no free tier for Kinesis.
-Pricing is described at: http://aws.amazon.com/kinesis/pricing/

-5. Create a Kinesis stream, using the web interface: https://console.aws.amazon.com/kinesis/home
+5. Create an SQS queue, using the web interface: https://console.aws.amazon.com/sqs/home

 6. Set up configuration according to your AWS account